michamettler/mathify/README.md

 3. Open Docker Desktop
 5. Run `docker compose up --build`in your local terminal (in the projects root folder)
 6. Open https://localhost/
+ - You may see a `connection not safe` message in your browser due to the certificates used (security issues are not addressed in the MVP).
+Please ignore this message to access the application.
-7. Login or create a new account
+8. Login or create a new account
 9. Play and have fun

 ## 🔑 Key Features